 Notes on A Programmable Web by Aaron Swartz

-At the time when I was getting into web development, I had the chance to read one of the most inspiring book about the web, Aaron Swartz's A Programmable Web.
+When I was getting into web development, I had the chance to read one of the most inspiring book about the web, Aaron Swartz's A Programmable Web.
 And it completely changed my mind.

 Sure, it sounds a little bit crazy.
 But it paid off the last time they made that gamble: we ended up with a little thing called the World Wide Web.
 Let's see if they can do it again.